 OR.K.RI.
-Reading Standards: Informational Text Reading Standards: Informational Text Key Ideas and Details K.RI.1.
-With prompting and support, ask and answer questions about key details in a text.
+Reading Standards: Informational Text Reading Standards: Informational Text Craft and Structure K.RI.4.
+With prompting and support, ask and answer questions about unknown words in a text.

 K.RI.5.
 Identify the front cover, back cover, and title page of a book.

 Integration of Knowledge and Ideas K.RI.7.
 With prompting and support, describe the relationship between illustrations and the text in which they appear (e.g., what person, place, thing, or idea in the text an illustration depicts).